Once you feel like you’ve made progress, do it all over again. We’ve found this process to be effective in designing a purposeful culture.

 We’ve found being responsive to what your organization needs is the best way to set your survey cadence, so we wouldn’t recommend rigidly setting your survey to an annual timeframe.
 However, sometimes the process of gathering employee feedback aligns with your annual planning.

-When this happens, use employee perceptions of things like alignment, enablement and company confidence as inputs to that plan.
+When this happens, use employee perceptions of things like alignment, enablement, and company confidence as inputs to that plan.
 Below, we’ll look at some examples of how to use employee feedback data in your annual planning process.
-Where benchmark scores are provided, they are the average percentage that respond "Agree" or "Strongly Agree" on a 5-point scale to this question on a Culture Amp Survey.
+Where benchmark scores are provided, they are the average percentage that responds "Agree" or "Strongly Agree" on a 5-point scale to this question on a Culture Amp Survey.

 Use responses to workload items to identify hotspots for capacity issues that need to be considered for resourcing.

 Example question: “Generally, I believe my workload is reasonable for my role.”